databricks-industry-solutions/many-model-forecasting/README.md

 ]
 ```

+The models prefixed with "Auto" perform hyperparameter optimization within a specified range (see below for more detail).
 A comprehensive list of models currently supported by MMF is available in the [models_conf.yaml](https://github.com/databricks-industry-solutions/many-model-forecasting/blob/main/mmf_sa/models/models_conf.yaml).

-Now, with the following command, we run the [notebooks/run_daily.py](https://github.com/databricks-industry-solutions/many-model-forecasting/blob/main/notebooks/run_daily.py) that will run the ```run_forecast``` function.
-We loop through the ```active_models``` list .
+Now, with the following command, we run the [notebooks/run_daily.py](https://github.com/databricks-industry-solutions/many-model-forecasting/blob/main/notebooks/run_daily.py) that will run the ```run_forecast``` function and loop through the ```active_models``` list .
 The reason why we iterate through the models this way is because once a neuralforecast model is loaded to the memory, we need to restart the python kernel to use another model.

 ```python
 for model in active_models: